frednam93/FilterAugSED/README.md

 <img src=./utils/FilterAugment_filters.png align="left" height="238" width="470" > <br> <br> <br> <br> <br> <br> <br> <br> <br> <br>

 - Step type FilterAugment shows several frequency bands that are uniformly increased or decreased in amplitude, while linear type FilterAugment shows continous filter that shows certain peaks and dips.
 - On our participation on [DCASE2021 challenge task 4](https://arxiv.org/abs/2107.03649), we used prototype FilterAugment which is step type FilterAugment without hyperparameter *minimum bandwith*.
-The code for this prototype is defiend as "filt_aug_prototype" at [utils/data_aug.py](./utils/data_aug.py) @ line 107
+The code for this prototype is defiend as "filt_aug_prototype" at [utils/data_aug.py](./utils/data_aug.py) @ line 52
-- Code for updated FilterAugment including step and linear type for [ICASSP submission](https://arxiv.org/abs/2110.03282) is defiend as "filt_aug" at [utils/data_aug.py](./utils/data_aug.py) @ line 126
+- **Code for updated FilterAugment including step and linear type for [ICASSP submission](https://arxiv.org/abs/2110.03282) is defiend as "filt_aug" at [utils/data_aug.py](./utils/data_aug.py) @ line 7**

 ## Requirements